mgsisk/providence/docs/README.md

 Once configuration is complete, Providence will check for known project types to see if there's anything it should build for you.
-This includes generating static sites using Hugo, Jekyll, Pelican, or Zola, instsalling and configuring the WordPress content management system, or linking a project directory to the guests web root.
+This includes generating static sites using Hugo, Jekyll, Pelican, or Zola, installing and configuring the WordPress content management system, or linking a project directory to the guests web root.
 By default, most of these setups are mutually exclusive as they'll end up using the same web root on the guest, but you can change their